 II.
 Research-Related Services

-OSP will send the FCOI to the Office for Research Compliance for review.
-OSP will also verify that the proposed funding source may be used for the Consultant’s fee and expenses and, if it may, will send the agreement to Sourcing & Procurement.
-The PI is responsible for ensuring compliance with the University’s Policy on Investigators’ Conflicts of Interest (http://www.bu.edu/orc/coi/forms/).
+OSP will send the FCOI to Research Compliance for review.
+OSP will also verify that the proposed funding source may be used for the Consultant’s fee and expenses and, if it may, will email Sourcing and the PI authorizing the engagement.
 In some circumstances, Sourcing will also send the agreement to the Export Control Director for review.
-Next, Sourcing will contact the service provider to finalize the agreement before execution.
-Sourcing will also determine whether it is necessary to require the service provider to obtain (or confirm that it has) insurance.
-Once the agreement is finalized, Sourcing will coordinate execution of the agreement by an authorized signatory for the University and the service provider.
+Depending on the type of engagement, Sourcing will determine whether it is necessary to require the service provider to obtain (or confirm that it has) insurance and will coordinate execution of the agreement by the service provider and an authorized signatory for the University.

 The executed agreement will be attached to the shopping cart generating a Purchase Order, permitting work to begin.
 A valid Purchase Order must be referenced on applicable invoice(s) and sent Accounts Payable for processing.

 Uniform Guidance states that Boston University must be reimbursed by the Sponsoring Agency from the end of the period of performance.
 Please ensure invoices are submitted in a timely manner.

 An overview of the research-related engagement process can be found in the RRCA Flow Chart